 - Tremors & seizures

 Nutmeg contains myristicin, which is mainly found in the oil of the seed.
-It is toxic in cats and dogs when they eat around 5 grams of the spice.
+It is toxic in cats and dogs when they eat around 5 grams of spice.

 Signs of poisoning include: